LucaNagel/mri_rf_pulse_sim_tool/README.md

     - **slr_sharp1_1ms_2000Hz** will give you a Shinnar-LeRouge Pulse of 1ms and 2000Hz resulting bandwidth with "sharpness 1".
     - **AFP_2_3182ms_Hsn** is an Adiabatic Full Passage Pulse of 2.3162ms (taken from Robin de Graaf's pulsewizard toolbox)
 2. Press `Load` to load the RF pulse.
-    * If the loading of the RF pulse was successfull, the RF pulse shape shpuld be plotted in the upper left figure.
+    * If the loading of the RF pulse was successful, the RF pulse shape should be plotted in the upper left figure.
 4. **alpha [°]** sets the flipangle in degree and automatically calculates the necessary pulse amplitude **B1 [kHz]**.
 5. **B1 [kHz]** sets the RF pulse amplitude and automatically calculates the resulting flipangle **alpha [°]**.